adriancooney/gulp-cache-money/README.md

 ### `cache( options )`
 This is the function you pass into your gulp chain which is returned from the exported function.
 This allows for configuration on a per stream basis.
 This function accepts the following options.

 * `cascade` (Boolean) -- This tells the caching engine whether each file in the file stream is *individual*.
 This means that the output of the stream is based on each individual file and not made of multiple files (i.e. no relation between files).
 For example, if one task `concat`s multiple files into another single file, then one change to any of the files it `concat`s together requires a whole new build.
 You would put `cascade = true` in this example because some files are dependant on other files and any changes made to the dependants are **cascading**.
-Conversely, if you had a task that simply transformed SASS files into the CSS counterpart, you would set `cascade = false`.
+Conversely, if you had a task that simply transformed minified images, you would set `cascade = false`.

+## Events
+The plugin emits two events to help you keep track of what's being cached.

+### `cached`
+This event is emitted when a file in the stream hits the cache.
+It passes the `path` of the file that hit the cache.

+### `cache-report`
+This event is emitted when the all the files have passed through the cache.
+It passes you an array of `paths` that hit the cache and never continues on the stream.

 ## Caveats
 Caching works by MD5'ing a file and comparing with the last known hash.
 It does not understand imports or `require` within files.
 I'd advise **against** using caching on any file that is an entry point to building other files.
 For example the entry file in `browserify`, if you make changes to some file the entry file `require`s and not the actual entry file, the task will not be run.